Residential - Robinwood

 An exciting new experience for Year 6's residential 2019 onwards

-To ensure children in future years have the opportunity to attend a residential in Y6, Mrs Moss and Mrs Hudson have been evaluating a number of possibilities for several years.
+To ensure children in future years have the opportunity to attend a residential in Y6, Mrs Moss and Mrs Hudson evaluated a number of possibilities.

 Provide age appropriate activities in a safe, secure environment for all abilities